arielf/newbak/README.md

 Use a different mount/unmount scheme?
 Call a different incremental-backup tool?

-Every implementation detail is configurable.
+Implementation details are configurable.
 Just edit `newbak-conf.yaml` and/or your `rsnapshot-<volume>.conf` to your liking.

 ## Configuration

-There is one top-level configuration file: `newbak-conf.yaml`, plus another \<N\> `rsnapshot` configuration-files, (one for each specific volume backup).
+There is one top-level configuration file: `newbak-conf.yaml`, plus optional \<N\> `rsnapshot-*` configuration-files, (one for each specific volume backup).

   - `newbak-conf.yaml` - top level config of backup volumes, and underlying commands
-  - `rsnapshot.conf` - backup details: what content to back-up, how many periodic backups to keep etc.
+  - `rsnapshot-<somename>.conf` - backup details: what content to back-up, how many periodic backups to keep etc.
     (this is a per-volume configuration, so if you want different contents backed-up, you can have multiple of these)

-See `man rsnapshot` for `rsnapshot` configuration details.
+See `man rsnapshot` for the `rsnapshot` configuration details.
-An example is provided here in [rsnapshot-pam.conf](rsnapshot-pam.conf)
+An example is provided in [rsnapshot-pam.conf](rsnapshot-pam.conf)

 ## Example crontab

 Assuming devices are physically connected you may schedule your backups via cron.
-Here's an example:
+Here's an example for a certain schedule running various periodic backups:
 ```
 # -- 'hourly' backup: every 6 hours at xx:04
 4 */6 * * * sudo newbak pam hourly